coppit/docker-xeoma/README.md

 `docker run -d --name=Xeoma -p 8090:8090 -v /local/path/to/config:/config -v /local/path/to/archive:/archive coppit/xeoma`

 When run for the first time, a file named xeoma.conf will be created in the config dir, and the container will exit.
-Edit this file, setting the client password, and changing `USE_BETA` to "yes" if you want to run the beta version that is in the container.
+Edit this file, setting the client password, and changing `VERSION` if you want to run a different version of Xeoma (see below).
 Then rerun the command.
 If you prefer to set environment variables for your docker container instead of using the configuration file, simply comment out the vars in the xeoma.conf.
 Note that the file needs to exist, or the container will recreate it.

 The archive folder holds the saved video recordings.
 To access your xeoma server, simply download the same version from [the Xeoma website](http://felenasoft.com/xeoma/en/download/) and set it up to connect to a remote server using the IP address of the docker host and the password you selected.